RightToAskOrg/AccountsAndDMs/README.md

 - CJC will look at exactly how Signal deals with multiple devices.
 Looks like you can't have more than one phone because it's all about phone number.

 - We'd need to think about  (a) key refresh/recovery and (b) multiple current keys for one account.

+Chris suggests using an extra layer of indirection for uid.
+Have a 'handle' that people make up themselves, and which has to be unique, and have a 'real' uid that's basically hidden from public view and which can't change, and is used on the server.
+Then people can change their handles AND their displaynames.
+Handles would have to be unique, but could be mutable; display names not necessarily. uids both unique and immutable.